xiix0/scam/README.md

-Q:	How many bureaucrats does it take to screw in a light bulb?
+Q:	How many lawyers does it take to change a light bulb?
-A:	Two.
-One to assure everyone that everything possible is being
+A:	You won't find a lawyer who can change a light bulb.
+Now, if
-	done while the other screws the bulb into the water faucet.
+	you're looking for a lawyer to screw a light bulb...